How it works

 "event": "session_end",

-"source": "claude-code",
+"source": "claude-code", // or "cursor"

 "ts": "2026-04-13T10:30:00Z",